G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Experiments

-\textbf{Implementation details.} Our main training is conducted on a single NVIDIA RTX 3090 GPU for 800 epochs.
+\textbf{Implementation Details.} Our main training is conducted on a single NVIDIA RTX 3090 GPU for 800 epochs.
 The appearance encoder pre-training, following Sonata~\cite{sonata}, is performed separately on an NVIDIA A6000 GPU for 400 epochs per dataset from scratch.
-We adopt Point Transformer v3 (PT v3)~\cite{PointTFv3} as the backbone and incorporate the B-S block from BFANet~\cite{bfanet}.
-The training batch size is set to 4, and we adopt Adam~\cite{adamw} as the optimizer with an initial learning rate of 0.003.
-All other settings follow PT v3, and detailed architectural configurations are reported in the Supplementary.
-For boundary pseudo-label extraction, we set the scale-based trimming ratio $\tau_\eta=0.7$.
-The radius $r$ for semantic boundary calculation is set to 4 cm.
+We adopt PT v3~\cite{PointTFv3} as the backbone and incorporate the B-S block from BFANet~\cite{bfanet}.
+The training batch size is set to 4, and we adopt AdamW~\cite{adamw} as the optimizer with an initial learning rate of 0.003.
+All other settings follow PT v3, and detailed architectural configurations are reported in the Supplementary (Sec.
+A).
+For Gaussian-to-Point augmentation, we set the Gaussian candidate search radius to $r^g = 0.06$ m and use $k=20$ Gaussian neighbors.
+For boundary pseudo-label extraction, we set the scale-based trimming ratio $\eta=0.7$.
+The radius $r^s$ for semantic boundary calculation is set to 0.04 m.
 Loss weights are balanced as $\lambda_d$ = 0.4, $\lambda_b$ = 0.9.